 Eating disorders are diagnosed based on signs, symptoms and eating habits.
-When doctors suspect someone has an eating disorder, they typically run many tests or perform exams.
-These can help pinpoint a diagnosis and also check for related complications.
+If your doctor suspects you have an eating disorder, he or she will likely perform physical and psychological exams and request tests to help pinpoint a diagnosis.
 You may see both a medical doctor and a mental health provider for a diagnosis.

-To be diagnosed with an eating disorder, you must meet criteria spelled out in the Diagnostic and Statistical Manual of Mental Disorders (DSM) published by the American Psychiatric Association.
 Each eating disorder has its own set of diagnostic criteria.
-Your mental health provider will review your signs and symptoms to see if you meet the necessary diagnostic criteria for a particular eating disorder.
+Your mental health provider will review your signs and symptoms to see if you meet the criteria for a specific eating disorder.
 Some people may not meet all of the criteria but still have an eating disorder and need professional help to overcome or manage it.

 - Breuner CC.
 Complementary, holistic, and integrative medicine: Eating disorders.
 Pediatrics in Review.
 2010;31:e75.